mouparnachowdhury-png/mouparnachowdhury-png/README.md

 &nbsp;→ [View Repository](https://github.com/mouparnachowdhury-png/Expense-Tracker)

 ### 🔥 Learning Streak Tracker
-A productivity web app that logs what you learn each day and keeps a running daily streak — built to reinforce the habit of consistent learning.
+A productivity web app that logs what you learn each day and keeps a running daily streak, built to reinforce the habit of consistent learning.

 `HTML` · `CSS` · `JavaScript`
 &nbsp;→ [View Repository](https://github.com/mouparnachowdhury-png/Learning-Streak-Tracker)